Beyond Vintage Rotation: Bias-Free Sparse Representation Learning with Oracle Inference: Empirical Studies

 \section{Empirical Studies}

 This section presents empirical studies to assess our findings.
 Specifically, Section~\ref{subsec_simu} reports simulation studies that illustrate the bias in popular vintage methods and evaluate the performance of the proposed method.
-Section~\ref{subsec_real_data} analyses a personality assessment dataset using our method.
+Section~\ref{subsec_real_data} analyses a personality assessment dataset using our method. { The implementation of the proposed method and the code for reproducing the empirical results are available at the GitHub repository: \href{https://github.com/chengyu06/Folomin.git}{https://github.com/chengyu06/Folomin.git}.}